 HIV enters the Langerhans cells through mucous membrane defects and is then further transported to the lymph nodes.
 The virus penetrates the T-Lymphocytes through their CD4 receptors and destroys them.
 The virus spreads through the rest of the body through lymphatic vessels.
 This results in severe immune deficiency with the risk of contracting major opportunistic infections.

 All bodily fluids contain the Human Immunodeficiency Virus in varying quantities.
 The most significant amounts are found in blood, sperm, vaginal secretions and breast milk.
 The likelihood of transmission depends upon the virus load.

 The most common route of infection is homosexual intercourse in males followed by infection via heterosexual intercourse.
 In these cases, the risk of infection depends on the size of the virus load in the secretions exchanged.

 The third most common method of transmission is from intravenous drug abuse (7,800) with the practice of sharing needles.
 Transmission within medical professions may occasionally occur through accidental needle puncture with an infected needle.

-Mother-child transmissions or transmission by blood transfusion are infrequent (1 in 1 million)
+Trans-placental mother-child transmissions are infrequent (1 in 1 million)

 Incubation period for HIV

-The incubation period is between three and six months and is usually not visible during the first two months.
+The incubation period is between three and six months and is usually not apparent during the first two months.
 In 6 % of infections, the disease becomes AIDS after around two years.